JustAcoder617/Zit-executable-os/README.md

 # Zit executable os
-A simple os made in c
+A simple os made in C, an .exe. the license have an important warnng, please check her if you don't wanna be "surprise catched".